-The rectory of Croft where Lewis Caroll lived as a boy overlooks the bridge where the sword is presented and the dragon legend may have inspired him to write the ‘Jabberwock’, a famous dragon slaying rhyme he wrote at Croft on Tees and at Whitburn near Sunderland.
+The rectory of Croft where Lewis Caroll lived as a boy overlooks the bridge where the sword is presented and the worm legend may have inspired him to write the ‘Jabberwock’, a famous wyvern-slaying rhyme he wrote at Croft on Tees and at Whitburn near Sunderland.

 The Cloisters: Place of the monks

-The beautiful buildings of the cloisters – featured in scenes from the Harry Potter movies – are clustered around a small square green called the Cloister Garth were the monastic priory buildings of the cathedral and included the Chapter House, the Monk’s Dormitory, Scriptorium, Refectory and Great Kitchen.
+The beautiful buildings of the cloisters – featured in scenes from the Harry Potter movies – are clustered around a small square green called the Cloister Garth.
+These formed the monastic priory buildings (the cathedral was the priory’s church) and included the Chapter House, Monk’s Dormitory, Scriptorium, Refectory and Great Kitchen.

 It was here in and around the covered cloister walkways that the monks of Durham Priory spent much time during the priory’s heyday.

 Above the southern walkway of the cloisters is the former refectory or eating area of the monks and nearby, in the south western corner of the cloisters is the cathedral bookshop and restaurant.